Debugging multiprocessing software with GDB

 A very convenient option that will block execution of both the parent and the new child - not letting one of them run unless you manually call continue.

-following the parent
+Following the parent

 This scenario is unsurprisingly simple.
 GDB does this automatically, therefore, I will not cover it.